backstage-technical-services/quarkus-api/README.md

   > It's often a good idea to ensure that your tests are clean, in which
   > case you can use the `clean test` tasks rather than just `test`.

-## Running the API

-* To run the API select the correct run configuration and click the "Start" button
-* To stop the API click the "Stop" button
-* If you make changes to the code, restart the API by clicking the "Run" button to re-run it (you can also Stop and Start)

 ## Debugging

 * To enable debugging you will need to add another run configuration,